Mike11199/applyYourSelf---Job-Tracker/README.md

 <h2>Implementing User Registration (Front/Back End and MongoDB)</h2>

 <h3>Front End</h3>
--Installed axios on the client side so that when the submit button is clicked on the front-end, axios will submit a post request using the authentication routes on the back-end to the MongoDB database.
+-Installed AXIOS on the client side so that when the submit button is clicked on the front-end, axios will submit a post request using the authentication routes on the back-end to the MongoDB database.
 If the user already exists (looking up by email in the database using the fineOne function), an error will be returned.
 </br>
 </br>
  Register Page - Register.js